ScriptBasic/WinPBX/docs/String Procedures.md

 # AfxStrRemove (Overload)

 Returns a copy of a string with a substring enclosed between the specified delimiters removed.
-Cse sensitive.
+Case sensitive.

 ```
 FUNCTION AfxStrRemove (BYREF wszMainStr AS CONST WSTRING, _